Woods Hole - OOI buoy

-In-house proof of concept tests have been successfully completed on the patent pending closed loop design (US 62/708,462).
-Empirical observations show that the simple PTO is reliable and forceful.
+In-house proof of concept tests have been successfully completed on the Hanna Mono-radial Turbine.
+Empirical observations show that the simple closed loop turbine PTO is reliable and forceful.
 An in-depth numerical and CFD (Computational Fluid Dynamics) study was fully-funded by the U.S. Department of Energy's TEAMER program.
 The study was completed in March 2022.
 A report on the DOE-funded study can be read on John Clark Hanna's LinkedIn page (linkedin.com/in/john-clark-hanna-89024943).
 Unlike a typical open ended, bi-directional OWC system, the closed loop system does not use check valves, sensors, solenoids or levers to keep the drive shaft turning in one direction.
 Because there are no moving parts that penetrate between the Pumping Pod and the Power Pod, there is no need for seals to wear out or cause resistance.
 The system efficiently maintains a positive energy balance even in low sea states.
 The circulating air within the closed loop is clean, dry and non-corrosive.
 There is no marine growth to foul internal components.
 Full size utility scale applications will use a similar mono-radial impulse turbine design for floating or shore based OWC applications such as the jetty-based Mutriku Wave Power Plant in Spain.
 For a detailed description of the closed loop turbine, click HERE.
 To read about the subsurface power buoy, click HERE.

 Contact us to discuss your mission requirements.
 John Hanna and Fred Wahl Marine are pooling their knowledge and resources to build the highest quality buoys of any size and classification; not just the small self-powered design as described here.
-Buoys will be built to the highest standards set by the American Bureau of Shipping and U.S. Coast Guard.
+Buoys will be built to your exact specifications and the highest standards set by the American Bureau of Shipping and U.S. Coast Guard.

 Test stand with an early prototype and Bi-directional air pump Prototype Drive with sealed generator housing

 U.S. Navy Advanced Deployable System buoy in 2007 NOAA Data Buoy

-John Hanna inspecting spar buoy, Oregon Iron Works John Hanna inspecting sub-surface buoy, Bolon Island
+John Hanna inspecting a power buoy, Oregon Iron Works John Hanna inspecting sub-surface buoy, Bolon Island